mrtcam77/turbo-umbrella/poem.md

+# Dreams
+*Edgar Allan Poe*

-Oh! that my young life were a lasting dream!
+Oh! that my young life were a lasting _dream!_
 My spirit not awakening, till the beam
 Of an Eternity should bring the morrow.
-Yes! tho' that long dream were of hopeless sorrow, 'Twere better than the cold reality
+Yes! tho' that long _dream_ were of hopeless sorrow, 'Twere better than the cold reality
 Of waking life, to him whose heart must be,
 And hath been still, upon the lovely earth,
 A chaos of deep passion, from his birth.
 But should it be, that dream eternally
-Continuing, as dreams have been to me
+Continuing, as _dreams_ have been to me
 In my young boyhood, should it thus be given,
 'Twere folly still to hope for higher Heaven.
 For I have revell'd, when the sun was bright
-I' the summer sky, in dreams of living light
+I' the summer sky, in _dreams_ of living light
 And loveliness, have left my very heart
 In climes of my imagining, apart
 From mine own home, with beings that have been